At a Glance

 - The journalism and media studies major emphasizes both theory and practice, preparing undergraduates for professional careers in print media, television, radio, news agencies and wire services, publishing, and public information service in the government and private sectors.

-- The school ranks sixth in the nation, according to U.S. News & World Report's ranking of library and information studies schools.
+- The masters program in library and information sciences ranks sixth in the nation, according to U.S. News & World Report.

 - The school’s faculty pursue research on a wide range of basic and applied research topics and emphasize interdisciplinary collaboration.